pactumjs/pactum/docs/consumer-testing.md

 #### Consumer Test for Order Service

 During consumer testing with **pactum**, you don't need to spin up a mock server & train it to behave like product service.
-Pactum comes with its own mock server where you can train your service on the fly to react in a specific way when a specific request is received.
+Pactum comes with a mock server where you can train your service on the fly to react in a specific way when a specific request is received.

 As you observed in consumer code, the order-service will be making the following request on product-service.